-Once an application is accepted by your Regional WSFR Office, they forward the application to the National Wildlife Refuge System, Division of Natural Resources and Conservation Planning, who coordinates an internal, cross-programmatic review of all accepted applications by a National Review Panel.
-Ranking is based on the submittal of all required documents and scoring the ranking criteria.
+Once an application is accepted by your Regional WSFR Office, they forward the application to the National Wildlife Refuge System, Division of Natural Resources and Conservation Planning, which coordinates an internal, cross-programmatic review of all accepted applications by a National Review Panel.
+Only complete applications will be scored and ranked.